pabloargote/pabloargote.github.io/_pages/publications.md

 Argote, Pablo (2020).
 Incumbency Advantage and Shocks in the Electorate: the Adoption of Voluntary Voting.
 European Political Science Review, 12(2), 173-197.

 Argote, Pablo. and Navia, Patricio (2018).
-“Do voters affect or elect policies: within-coalition competition in the Chilean Electoral System, in: Journal of Politics in Latin America, 10, 1, 3–28.
+“Do Voters Affect or Elect Policies: Within-Coalition Competition in the Chilean Electoral System, in: Journal of Politics in Latin America, 10, 1, 3–28.